-Who should come and what should I bring?
+Who should come to appointments, and what should I bring?

 This article will discuss who should attend consultations and what information is required/useful during the intervention.